Edwin Stanton: Sherman's truce

-Sherman made well on his promise.
-At the Grand Review, Sherman saluted the President and Grant, but slighted the secretary of war by walking past him without a handshake, in full view of the public.
+Sherman made good on his promise.
+At the Grand Review, Sherman saluted the President and Grant, but slighted the secretary of war by walking past him without a handshake in full view of the public.
 Stanton gave no immediate response.
 Journalist Noah Brooks wrote "Stanton's face, never very expressive, remained immobile".
 The affront touched off speculation that Stanton was about to resign.
-Stanton, too, considered leaving his post, but at the request of the President and numerous others, including people in the military, he kept on.
-In reparative efforts, Sherman's wife brought the Stantons flowers, and spent time at their home, but Sherman continued to harbor resentment toward Stanton.
+Stanton, too, considered leaving his post, but at the request of the president and numerous others, including military personnel, he kept on.
+In reparative efforts, Sherman's wife brought the Stantons flowers and spent time at their home, but Sherman continued to harbor resentment toward Stanton.

 Reconstruction

 The war was done, and Stanton now bore the substantial task of reshaping the American military establishment such that it would be as capable an apparatus in peacetime as it had proven to be in wartime.
 To this end, in the North, Stanton reorganized the army into two sections; one to handle "training and ceremonial chores", and another to quell the American Indians in the west, who were agitated and blusterous as a result of the war.
 In the South, a high priority was mending the power vacuum left in Southern states after the rebellion.
 Stanton presented his military occupation proposal, which had been endorsed by Lincoln, to the President: two military governments would be established in Virginia and North Carolina, with provost marshals to enforce laws and establish order, tasks the marshals had proven most capable of in the weeks after the end of the war.